TodoElectronica21/MinecraftRaspberry/README.md

 # MinecraftRaspberry
 Examples to learn to program
-How to program python in Raspberry PI Minecraft version.
+TodoElectronica21 explain how to program Python in Raspberry PI Minecraft version.